Compliance Risk Assessments: 5 Essential Steps for Success

 Step 2 – Map the potential risk contact points that exist in your company

 You can identify these contact points by evaluating each of the key processes, systems, and recurring transactions identified in Step 1 in terms of questions or issues associated with the regulatory regimes you want to comply with.
+To keep these contact points organized and comparable across business units, many teams rely on a compliance risk assessment matrix to score likelihood and impact, assign owners, and link each risk to the controls designed to mitigate it.

 Step 3 – Assess the current controls in place to prevent, detect, and correct violations

 Are the existing procedures and controls at your company effectively addressing the risk contact points you identified?
 For each risk contact point, identify the specific policy, procedure, work instruction, or any other control that applies.
 You should assess the sufficiency of these controls in the context of your knowledge of each contact point.
+Over time, these reviews should become repeatable risk assessment procedures – consistent ways your team evaluates whether controls can reasonably prevent, detect, and correct violations.

 Consider the likelihood that a violation will occur given a current control, whether such a violation would be detected, and, once detected, what the worst potential impact of the violation would be.